-Discuss the value of each type of question: Students identify advantages & disadvantages of closed-ended questions.
-Students identify advantages & disadvantages of open-ended questions.
+Discuss the value of each type of question.
+Students identify advantages and disadvantages of closed-ended questions.
+Students identify advantages and disadvantages of open-ended questions.

 Prioritization instructions should bring students back to teaching objectives and the plan for using student questions.
 This step helps students think convergently.
-Although the number “3” is used below, facilitators may decide the amount of questions to prioritize that is best suited for the lesson.
+Below, we prioritize three questions, but facilitators may decide the amount of questions to prioritize based on what’s best suited for the lesson.

-Examples of prioritization instructions: Choose 3 questions that…
+Examples of prioritization instructions: Choose three questions that …

 • you consider most important.